ballerina-platform/ballerina-dev-website/swan-lake/get-started/install-ballerina/Installation-options.md

 >**Tip:** Alternatively, you can install Ballerina using Homebrew by executing the `brew install bal` command.
 Homebrew installs the Ballerina distribution in the <code class="language-plaintext highlighter-rouge">/usr/local/Cellar/ballerina/&lt;BALLERINA-VERSION&gt;/libexec</code> directory.

 The package automatically sets your PATH environment variable for you.
-You may need to restart any open Terminal sessions for the change to take effect.
+You may need to restart any open terminal sessions for the change to take effect.

 ### Install on Windows